Does the thought of how to start a bookkeeping business from home feel daunting?

 The freelancing sites mentioned above all put your business in front of a large pool of prospective customers, which effectively handles the marketing for you.
 So, you might prefer to focus on the basic steps outlined above before you worry about marketing too much.

 But it’s definitely worth looking around and seeing what strategies the successful freelancers from your chosen platform(s) use.

-At some point, if you really want to scale your business, marketing is going to be necessary.
+At some point, if you really want to scale your business (like becoming a consultant), marketing is going to be necessary.
 Having great social media or online presence will help you to reach more people, and it also convinces clients to trust you.

 The most obvious methods are SEO, Google ads (AdSense) and social media sites, but this is a complex area, so we recommend doing your own research.

 Well, that’s a wrap.
 If your brain hasn’t exploded by now, congratulations!